What is the definition of a Broker?

 In certain industries, they are being used very extensively, for example in insurance brokering, stock brokering and property buy sell transactions.
 In certain countries like in Australia and the US, many of the mortgages and home loans are also brokered through a broker.

 As specialist in their trade, a broker would typically have considerable market information, knowledge, data and experience to help you make better decisions, get better rates and saves you time and money.

 Now that we have covered the basic definition of a broker, I suppose everyone can come up with a good guess on what mortgage brokers are.

-What is a Loan Broker?
+What is a Loans Broker?

 - Independent Advisor

 - Widest Range of Selections & Solutions from over 30 lenders

 Brokers Vs Banks